 Please stay tuned to the weather forecasts.
 In a snow event, move your vehicle from the streets whenever you can to help in our snowplowing team.

-Sometimes, property damage occurs when snowplows are operating.
-The City does not assume liability for damages to private improvements in the public right-of-way (ROW) (fences, vegetation, irrigation heads, landscaping, etc.) Remove these obstacles from the ROW or mark them clearly to aid plow drivers.
+Property damage can occur when snowplows are operating.
+The City does not assume liability for damages to private improvements in the public right-of-way (ROW) (fences, vegetation, irrigation heads, landscaping, etc.) The City is not responsible for damaged sod along the boulevard or sprinkler systems placed in the right-of-way on the boulevard or along the curb.
+This is the responsibility of the property owner.
+Please remove these obstacles from the ROW.
+Marking them clearly will help aid plow drivers, but it is not a guarantee these items will remain intact.
 Mailboxes are repaired or replaced only if the plow makes direct contact (sometimes, snow from the plow can dislodge the box from the post or bend a weak post).
 Please ensure your post is solid and securely fastened to the mailbox.

 If your mailbox or turf in the ROW is damaged, please report it to the Public Works Administrative Assistant Marsha Weidner at 763-433-9839.
 Depending on the location, turf damage is repaired each spring with black dirt, seed, or sod.